-Bleeding Heart Vine makes a beautiful flowering house plant.
-Train it on a trellis, let it trail from a hanging basket, or prune it back -- you can grow it any way you like.
+Known botanically as Clerodendrum thomsoniae, bleeding heart vine makes a beautiful flowering house plant.
+Train it on a trellis, let it trail from a hanging basket, or prune it back -- you can grow this tropical vine any way you like.

 Repot in spring only when it has outgrown its container.
 Bleeding heart blooms best when it is slightly pot-bound, so move it up to a pot only 1 size larger.
 Use a pot with drainage holes to prevent soggy soil.

-Prune vines back in spring, when the plant is beginning new growth.
+Prune vines back in spring, when bleeding heart vine is beginning new growth.
 Flowers grow near the tips of new stems, so you'll get more blooms this way.
 You can cut the vines back by as much as half, if you want, to keep the plant at a manageable size for growing indoors.

-Raise the humidity if the relative humidity drops below 50%.
+Raise the humidity if the relative humidity near the plant drops below 50%.
 You can place the pot on a tray of wet pebbles.
-Or mist the foliage with room-temperature water every day.
+Or use a cool-mist room humidifier.
 Raising the humidity also helps to prevent spider mites from invading.
-Watch out for these pests, especially in winter when indoor air tends to get dry.
+Watch for these pests, especially in winter when indoor air tends to get dry.

 Give it a winter rest.
 This tropical vine is an evergreen perennial, but it may stop flowering in the fall and winter months and growth slows down.
 Unlike the popular shade-loving Bleeding Heart Plant, this vining plant won't overwinter in the garden, unless you live in a tropical climate.
 Give it warmth, humidity and bright, indirect sunlight year-round.
 Water sparingly during this rest and stop fertilizing till spring when you see new growth on the plant.

-Water: Keep soil evenly moist spring through fall, while bleeding heart plant is growing and flowering.
+Water: Keep soil evenly moist spring through fall, while bleeding heart vine is growing and flowering.
 Water sparingly in winter, but do not let it dry out completely.

 Temperature: Average to warm (65-85°F/18-29°C) year-round